 UoPeople's fully online certificate programs can be completed in approximately 5 months, or two terms, and offer specialized education that provides students with valuable skills for work and career aspirations.
-We offer nine certificate programs in the areas of health science and business administration.
+We offer nine certificate programs in the.
 Each focused program provides specific skills to help advance your career, from Marketing to Public Health, Biology to Accounting.
 The language of instruction for these programs is English.